 - To collect seamless continuous data, two instruments are needed for each site.
 Deploy the first instrument at the site for two to four weeks.
 At the end of the deployment, replace this instrument with the second instrument.
-Upon retrieval, post-calibrate and clean the first instrument and prepare it to be deployed the next week. - Use a 4" or 6" diameter PVC gasketed drain pipe to install a site.
-The length depends on the depth of the selected site. - Coat the PVC pipe and a wooden 2x4 with an effective anti-fouling paint to prevent biological contamination. - Drill 2" diameter holes down the length of the PVC pipe that will typically lie below the water line to allow water to pass through the tube. - Attach the tube to the wooden 2x4 using two copper or stainless steel clevis hangers.
-Then attach the 2x4 to a piling or pier using lag bolts. - Install a stop bolt at either 0.3m or 0.5m from the bottom of the tube, dependent upon the site to be installed, to ensure proper instrument depth and to prevent the loss of a sonde. - Place a chain through the tube, wrap the chain around the piling or pier, and lock it with a combination or key lock to prevent loss of equipment, theft, or vandalism. - Depending on instrument type and location, instruments may also be deployed suspended below a small, floating buoy, or inside a crabpot-like structure that is tethered to a pier with a cable and that rests on the bottom and suspends the instrument 0.3m off bottom in a horizontal PVC tube.
+Upon retrieval, post-calibrate and clean the first instrument and prepare it to be deployed the next week. - Use a 4" or 6" diameter PVC gasketed drainpipe to install a site.
+The length depends on the depth of the selected site. - Coat the PVC pipe and a wooden 2x4 or 2x6 with an effective anti-fouling paint to prevent biological growth. - Drill 2" diameter holes down the length of the PVC pipe that will typically lie below the water line to allow water to pass through the tube. - Attach the tube to the wooden 2x4 or 2x6 using two copper-coated or stainless-steel clevis hangers.
+Then attach the 2x4 or 2x6 to a piling or pier using lag bolts. - Install a stainless-steel stop bolt at either 0.3m, 0.5m, or 0.8m from the bottom of the tube, dependent upon the site to be installed, to ensure proper instrument depth and to prevent the loss of a sonde.
+Wrap the stop bolt in flexible plastic tubing to prevent electrolysis that can occur from the copperalloy sensor guard contacting the dissimilar metal of the stop bolt. - Place a chain through the tube, wrap the chain around the piling or pier, and lock it with a combination or key lock to prevent loss of equipment, theft, or vandalism. - Depending on instrument type and location, instruments may also be deployed suspended below a small, floating buoy, or inside a crab pot-like structure that is tethered to a pier with a cable and that rests on the bottom and suspends the instrument 0.3m off bottom in a horizontal PVC tube.